huihuigong/huihuigong.github.io/_teaching/2022-spring-teaching-2.md

 ---

 The course presents an overview of statistical techniques that lay the foundation for effective applications of statistics in the context of business administration.

+2022: Spring Term
+======
+Contents of this course contain
   * Part I covers financial management techniques including investment appraisal, investment management;
   * Part II covers marketing management techniques including decision analysis under uncertainty, project time and cost management.

-2022: Spring Term
-======

 2021: Spring Term
 ======